Knowledge Worker Productivity: 8 Newsletter Management Strategies That Save 10+ Hours Weekly

 How much time can knowledge workers actually save with better newsletter management?

-Knowledge workers currently spend 28% of their workweek (11.2 hours) managing email.
+Knowledge workers currently spend 28% of their workweek (11.2 hours) managing email, according to the McKinsey Global Institute.
 With the 8 strategies outlined above, most workers save 10-15 hours per week.
 The single biggest time saver is AI newsletter summarization, which alone can save 8-10 hours weekly by condensing dozens of newsletters into one scannable digest.

 What's the difference between newsletter management and general email productivity?